 What starts off as a minor manipulation can quickly spiral into a toxic back-and-forth.
-By choosing not to play along, you can prevent this escalation and maintain a healthier emotional environment, and you can move on more easily with your own life.
+By choosing not to play along, you can prevent this escalation, maintain a healthier emotional environment, and move on more easily with your own life.

 III.
 Maintaining Your Integrity